Router Details

 To reserve DHCP IP addresses from the Network Details page, follow these steps:

 If you choose to modify the reserved IP address of the client or device, tap the edit icon next to the device or client name and enter the new IP address.
-The changes are auto saved when you tap the back arrow (
+The changes are auto saved when you tap the back arrow () icon.

 Ports

-- Tap any of the AP11D routers listed in the list.
-The page is displayed.
+1. Tap any of the AP11D or AP22D routers listed in the Inventory list.
+The Router Details page is displayed.

-- Under the section of the page, view the details of the ports that are connected, the uplink status, and the upload and download throughput rates.
+2. Under the Ports section of the Router Details page, view the details of the ports that are connected, the uplink status, and the upload and download throughput rates.

 Status